What Makes Technology so Addictive?

 • Longer time periods online are necessary to feel satiated

 • Withdrawal attempts lead to anxiety, apathy, or depression

 Help is Available

 For mild situations, not an addiction yet but spending too much time on the Internet, learning to say “no” with the loving support of family could suffice.
-For more serious situations, coaching, therapy, or a 12-step program would be more effective.
+For more serious situations, coaching, online addiction help, therapy, or a 12-step program would be more effective.
 In severe cases, know that there are addiction treatment centers throughout the United States that now offer help for technology addictions.

 To keep from sabotaging the help that you want to provide to your teenager, refer to this simple guideline: If you stay calm, you’re well situated to help.
 If you’re upset, you’re in the least position to cause the change you want to happen!
 Your conversation will be infinitely more effective when you can stay composed, no matter what.

 Time to check my messages now … Smiles!

 Barbara McRae, MCC